arnaudporet/pathrider/readme.md

 ## Examples

-All the networks used in these examples are adapted from pathways coming from [KEGG Pathway](https://www.genome.jp/kegg/pathway.html).
+All the networks used in these examples are adapted from human signaling pathways coming from [KEGG Pathway](https://www.genome.jp/kegg/pathway.html).

 ### pathrider connect